webplatformco/project-class-partials/README.md

 Pros:
 - Paves the cowpaths of an existing language pattern
-- Allows for post-hoc extension
+- Allows for in-place extension after class definition
+- Deals with naming collisions by using Symbols by default

 Cons:
-- No way to extend existing methods, treats all naming collisions as errors.
+- No way to extend existing methods
+- Actually exposing protocol methods as part of the public (string-based) API in the host class requires a lot of glue code
 - Restricted to prototype fields and methods (?)
-- Author intent needs to be duplicated: once to specify the required symbol and once to call `Protocol.implement()` to apply it.
+- Author intent needs to be duplicated: once to specify the required symbol and once to call `Protocol.implement()` to apply it, creating an unnecessary error condition when only one of the two is done.

 ### [Decorators proposal](https://github.com/tc39/proposal-decorators)